Washington Senators (1901–1960): A new era

 The club continued to lose, despite the addition of a talented 19-year-old pitcher named Walter Johnson in 1907.
 Raised in rural Kansas, Johnson was a tall, lanky man with long arms who, using a leisurely windup and unusual sidearm delivery, threw the ball faster than anyone had ever seen.
 Johnson's breakout year was 1910, when he struck out 313 batters, posted an earned-run average of 1.36 and won 25 games for a losing ball club.
 Over his 21-year Hall of Fame career, Johnson, nicknamed the "Big Train", won 417 games and struck out 3,508 batters, a major-league record that stood for more than 50 years.

 In 1911, the Senators' wooden ballpark burned to the ground, and they replaced it with a modern concrete-and-steel structure on the same location.
 First called National Park, it later was renamed Griffith Stadium, after the man who was named Washington manager in 1912 and whose name became almost synonymous with the ball club: Clark Griffith.
 A star pitcher with the National League's Chicago Colts in the 1890s, Griffith jumped to the AL in 1901 and became a successful manager with the Chicago White Sox and New York Highlanders.
 Walter Johnson blossomed in 1911 with 25 victories, although the Senators still finished the season in seventh place.
 In 1912, the Senators improved dramatically, as their pitching staff led the league in team earned run average and in strikeouts.
 Johnson won 33 games while teammate Bob Groom added another 24 wins to help the Senators finish the season in second place behind the Boston Red Sox.
 The Senators continued to perform respectably in 1913 with Johnson posting a career-high 35 victories, as the team once again finished in second place, this time to the Philadelphia Athletics.
 Starting in 1916, the Senators settled back into mediocrity.
 Griffith, frustrated with the owners' penny-pinching, bought a controlling interest in the team in 1920 and stepped down as field manager a year later to focus on his duties as team president.
+The minority interest was owned by William Richardson, who was content to remain in the background.
+The shares passed to his twin brother George on his death in 1942, and then to George's son William Richardson II in 1948.
+William Richardson II sold his shares to an unrelated party in 1949.